ArchHem/quantecon_and_likes/README.md

 ![med_vs_avg](https://github.com/ArchHem/quantecon_and_likes/blob/main/visul/Equities_med_vs_avg.png)

 The following, intermediate results were produced on trading intervals of 1 month, rolling time windows of 200 trading days and the median of the current rolling skews as the pivot.
-We have used a portfolio of 40 stock indeces as a backtest.
+We have used a portfolio of 40 equity indeces as a backtest.
 The GLM fit was carried out on the log-returns.
 (TBA: other asset classes)

 The evolution of the portfolfio weights is much more erratic than that associated with the simple, ordinality based skew strategy.